tnl3pdx/SleepBud/README.md

 - In mode 4, when indicating what UTC offset you want when adding a positive offset the digits will be green.
 - In mode 4, when indicating what UTC offset you want when adding a negative offset the digits will be red.

-Mode 5: (enable NTP update mode indicated by purple colored colon)
+Mode 5: (enable NTP update mode indicated by pink colored colon)
 - This enables time fetch from wifi and applies UTC offset.
 - (mode button) Button 0 pressed in mode 5 will cycle to the next mode and set enable NTP.
 - (plus button) Button 1 pressed in mode 5 will toggle on (1).